 A baseball titan whose awe-inspiring, physics-defying home runs have redefined the very spectacle of raw power at the plate.

-Giancarlo Stanton is a force of nature in cleats.
-Built like an NFL tight end, his arrival in the majors with the Florida Marlins was heralded by the singular sound of baseballs being hit with catastrophic force.
-His career has been a pursuit of, and often a fulfillment of, legendary power.
-He broke the Marlins' franchise home run record while still in his 20s, his blasts frequently measured not just by distance but by their exit velocity, routinely shattering radar guns.
+Giancarlo Stanton, built like an NFL tight end, arrived with the Florida Marlins and hit baseballs with catastrophic force.
+He broke the Marlins' franchise home run record while still in his 20s, routinely shattering radar guns with exit velocity.
 A 2014 beaning that fractured his face only briefly interrupted his march.
-After a 59-homer MVP season in 2017, he was traded to the New York Yankees, where his pairing with Aaron Judge created the most formidable power duo in the sport.
-Injuries have sometimes muted his impact, but when healthy, a Stanton at-bat remains a must-watch event, a reminder of the game's explosive potential.
+After a 59-homer MVP season in 2017, he was traded to the New York Yankees, pairing with Aaron Judge to form a formidable power duo.
+Injuries have muted his impact, but when healthy, a Stanton at-bat remains a must-watch event.

 1981–1996